 Variable Description d Displays the day as a number without a leading zero (1-31). dd Displays the day as a number with a leading zero (01-31). ddd Displays the day as an abbreviation (Sun-Sat). dddd Displays the day as a full name (Sunday-Saturday). e Displays the year in the current period/era as a number without a leading zero (Japanese, Korean and Taiwanese locales only). ee Displays the year in the current period/era as a number with a leading zero (Japanese, Korean and Taiwanese locales only). g Displays the period/era as an abbreviation (Japanese and Taiwanese locales only). gg Displays the period/era as a full name.
 (Japanese and Taiwanese locales only). m Displays the month as a number without a leading zero (1-12).
-If the m specifier immediately follows an h or hh specifier then minute is displayed. mm Displays the month as a number with a leading zero (01-12).
-If the mm specifier immediately follows an h or hh specifier then minute is displayed. mmm Displays the month as an abbreviation (Jan-Dec) using the strings given by the ShortMonthNames global variable. mmmm Displays the month as a full name (January-December) using the strings given by the LongMonthNames global variable. уу Displays the year as a two-digit number (00-99). уууу Displays the year as a four-digit number (0000-9999). h Displays the hour without a leading zero (0-23). hh Displays the hour with a leading zero (00-23). n Displays the minute without a leading zero (0-59). nn Displays the minute with a leading zero (00-59). s Displays the second without a leading zero (0-59). ss Displays the second with a leading zero (00-59).
+If the "m" specifier immediately follows an "h" or "hh" specifier then minute is displayed. mm Displays the month as a number with a leading zero (01-12).
+If the "mm" specifier immediately follows an "h" or "hh" specifier then minute is displayed. mmm Displays the month as an abbreviation (Jan-Dec). mmmm Displays the month as a full name (January-December). уу Displays the year as a two-digit number (00-99). уууу Displays the year as a four-digit number (0000-9999). h Displays the hour without a leading zero (0-23). hh Displays the hour with a leading zero (00-23). n Displays the minute without a leading zero (0-59). nn Displays the minute with a leading zero (00-59). s Displays the second without a leading zero (0-59).
+SS Displays the second with a leading zero (00-59).
 Z Displays the millisecond without a leading zero (0-999).
-ZZZ Displays the millisecond with a leading zero (000-999). am/pm Uses the 12-hour clock for the preceding h or hh specifier, and displays "am" for any hour before noon, and "pm" for any hour after noon.
-The am/pm specifier can use lower, upper, or mixed case, and the result is displayed accordingly. a/p Uses the 12-hour clock for the preceding h or hh specifier, and displays "a" for any hour before noon, and "p" for any hour after noon.
-The a/p specifier can use lower, upper, or mixed case, and the result is displayed accordingly. "xx" Characters enclosed in single or double quotes are displayed as-is, and the formatting is not applied to them.
-The only way to put d , m , y or any other meaningful letter into your format.
+ZZZ Displays the millisecond with a leading zero (000-999). am/pm Use the 12-hour clock notation for "h" and "hh" specifiers, and display "am" or "pm" accordingly.
+The "am/pm" specifier can use lower, upper, or mixed case, and the result is displayed accordingly. a/p Use the 12-hour clock notation for "h" and "hh" specifiers, and display "a" or "p" accordingly.
+The "a/p" specifier can use lower, upper, or mixed case, and the result is displayed accordingly. "xx" Characters enclosed in single or double quotes are displayed as-is, and the formatting is not applied to them.